6 Stages of Gibbs’ Reflective Cycle

 The Gibbs' Reflective Cycle approach aims at providing you with the right tools to understand this "learning from experience" process and make the most of it.
 Note that this method can be applied in many different situations, such as self-improvement, coaching, or mentoring, but it's most commonly used to describe the way people learn about their own behaviors and thoughts.

 Gibbs' reflective cycle is named for its creator, scientist J. W. Gibbs.
-In the 1930s, he developed this model as part of his research on human behavior and learning processes; today, it's still considered one of the best ways for people to understand how they learn from experience.
+Back in 1988, he wrote a book called "Learning by Doing" that helped to revolutionize teaching methods in education.
+Alongside Bob Farmer and Diana Eastcott, Gibbs emphasized the importance of critical reflection and created the reflective cycle as a tool for improving learning through experience.
+Today, it's still considered one of the best ways for people to understand how they learn from experience.

 According to Gibbs, reflecting on your learning experience assists you in improving your performance both in the present and future.